 Pauline was educated at The Green School for Girls, Isleworth, where she was a “very responsible prefect,” according to the Headmistress.
 She loved sport and endeared herself to all who knew her.
 It seems that she went into nursing as soon as she left school, and may have done her preliminary training at St. Charles Hospital, Ladbroke Grove, before taking up residency at Caterham Emergency Hospital.

 In March 1937, Pauline lost her father, George, “through the effects of the last war,” so her mother, Sarah, was already widowed when Pauline was killed.
-Her brother, Bernard, was too shocked by the bereavement to go to Pauline’s funeral, which took place at Hounslow Cemetery on 12th November, 1940, according to a newspaper report, (though the Commonwealth War Graves Commission record that she is commemorated at Caterham and Warlingham Burial Ground).
+Her brother, Bernard, was too shocked by the bereavement to go to Pauline’s funeral, which took place at Hounslow Cemetery on 12th November, 1940, according to a newspaper report, (though the Commonwealth War Graves Commission record that she is commemorated in Caterham and Warlingham).

 The other casualty from this stick of bombs was a lady who had led a very different life – 86-year-old Susan Jane Brush, who had already survived one World War, been married for more than 50 years and had six children.